turingschool/front-end-curriculum/lessons/module-2/test-driven-development.md

 ## Testing Practice: Adding Mocha and Chai

-**First Rule of Mod 2:** No copy pasting.
-Until you can write this syntax with your eyes closed, practice typing it out word for word.
-If you feel like it's slow going, go home tonight and do this lesson again until you feel more confident.

 To practice, let's kick off a brand new project to demonstrate how you would add Mocha and Chai to a project, and write a couple basic tests.

 In your terminal, create your project directory, initialize an npm directory, and add a javascript file.